By Mike Bennighof, Ph.D.

 The North Korean People’s Army surged over the 38th Parallel on 25 June 1950, and didn’t stop surging until they reached the United Nations perimeter around the port of Pusan in early August.
 There the Americans and South Koreans, with some help from other United Nations contributors, brought the offensive to a halt.

-That campaign is the basis of Korean War: Pusan Perimeter (two more games will cover the Inchon offensive that followed and brought the U.N. forces to the Chinese border, and the Chinese response that bundled them back to today’s North-South border).
+That campaign is the basis of Korean War: Pusan Perimeter.
 The North Koreans are much better trained and equipped than the South Koreans and even the Americans (in many U.S. Army units, “team sports” had replaced actual practice for battle).
 Pusan Perimeter has 48 scenarios, the first installment of a a Korean War project that will eventually include well over 300 scenarios in multiple boxed games and books.
 We’re not in this for minimal coverage.

-There are no tank battles this time; in this war, the tank is an infantry-support weapon, and a very powerful one at that.
+There are no tank battles in Pusan Perimeter; in this war, the tank is an infantry-support weapon, and a very powerful one at that.
 The North Korean offensive is powered in large part by the T-34/85 tanks of the 105th Armored Brigade (later raised to Armored Division status).
 Their infantry is good but not great; the ROK and U.S. forces, at this point in the war, are pretty bad.
 The North Koreans are strategically on the attack, but as in just about every Panzer Grenadier game there are plenty of chances for the Americans and South Koreans to strike back.
 There’s even a glorious South Korean cavalry charge (a successful one at that).

 While rules and scenarios are the software that make the game go, it’s the hardware that attracts players at first glance, and the first glance here shows a wealth of new toys.
 Three forces are present in Pusan Perimeter: the U.S. Army, the Republic of Korea Army (the South Koreans, known then as now as ROKs), and the North Korean People’s Army, the NKPA or In Min Gun.
 Later volumes will bring on the U.S. Marine Corps, China’s People’s Liberation Army, the Commonwealth Division, the Turkish Brigade, North Korean guerillas and more.